 Background and Areas of Interest:

-At the Boonshoft School of Medicine Dr. Parmelee has championed ‘active learning’ in its curriculum, including the development of Team-Based Learning™ (TBL™) in all major courses and most clerkships.
+At the Boonshoft School of Medicine Dr. Parmelee has championed ‘engaged learning,’ including the development of Team-Based Learning™ (TBL™) in all major courses and most clerkships.
 He served as the Inaugural President of the Team-Based Learning Collaborative (teambasedlearning.org), and conducts workshops for faculty development nationally and internationally on TBL™ and curriculum design in the health science professions.
 He has served as Plenary Speaker at the annual meeting of the International Association of Medical Science Educators and faculty development retreats at Weill Medical College of Cornell University, Johns Hopkins University School of Medicine, and the American University of Beirut, Lebanon.
 He has been a Visiting Professor of Medical Education at the Duke/National University of Singapore, Catholic University of Korea School of Medicine, the University of Sharjah (UAE), and Sultan Qaboos University College of Medicine, Oman, and the University of Zimbabwe.
-In April 2016, he made the keynote presentation at Tehran University of Medical Sciences annual medical education conference and was appointed to the Affiliated Faculty.
-Dr. Parmelee was presented with the Alpha Omega Alpha Robert J. Glaser Distinguished Teacher Award at the AAMC Annual Meeting Awards banquet, November 13, 2016.
+In April 2016, he made the keynote presentation at Tehran University of Medical Sciences Annual Medical Education Conference and was appointed to the Affiliated Faculty.

-In addition to promoting ‘active learning’ in the Boonshoft curriculum, he helped develop the School’s elective course, the Healer’s Art in which almost all students participate.
+In addition to promoting ‘engaged learning’ in the Boonshoft curriculum, he helped develop the School’s elective course, the Healer’s Art in which almost all students participate.
 This course, designed by Dr. Rachel Remen and offered at more than 70 U.S. medical schools, helps medical students learn about meaning in medicine and how they might hold on to and practice the values of the profession throughout their lives of service.
 He is a co-author of “Professional Formation: Extending Medicine’s Lineage of Service into the Next Century,” published in the 2010 Special Flexner Centennial Issue of Academic Medicine, which advocates greater attention to the enduring and deeper values of the physician lineage in medical education.